 Does my own labor count?
 Yes, as long as you submit a “Do-It-Yourself Labor Report” with your Part 3.
-The allowable rate is the Illinois state minimum wage ($8.25/hour).
-Professionals can charge their professional rate for work done in their professions; for example: plumbers can claim their professional rate for plumbing work on their house but can only count minimum wage for plastering or roofing.
+The allowable rate is the Illinois' minimum wage on the day you did the work.
+Because Illinois' minimum wage is rising in increments from January 1, 2020 through January 1, 2025, make sure you enter the correct hourly wage on the report.
+Professionals can use their professional rate for work within their professions; for example: plumbers can claim their professional rate for plumbing work on their house but must use minimum wage for plastering or roofing.
 A letter certifying your professional rate must accompany the form.

 How long does it take for IL SHPO to review my application?
 IL SHPO reviewers will respond to a submission within 45 days, but our reviews are often handled in a shorter period of time.
 Feel free to check on the status of your application by calling 217-785-1153.